DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 sdns://AQMAAAAAAAAAFVsyYTBkOjJhMDA6Mjo6MV06ODQ0MyC8rDL61UNpFx8IMtYHUCfDIIzu8Ojpn5QY3HdgZdSPKRFjbGVhbmJyb3dzaW5nLm9yZw

-## cleanbrowsing-adult-doh

-Blocks access to all adult, pornographic and explicit sites over DoH.
-It does not block proxy or VPNs, nor mixed-content sites.
-Sites like Reddit are allowed.
-Google and Bing are set to the Safe Mode.

-sdns://AgMAAAAAAAAADjE4NS4yMjguMTY4LjEwoPn_N_AuYyy3OHAlwH5XkIo9Nxt8ldjN0DkN4jHtlDoSoCso0AXN1mJZ2xEYZeoXy7YLPI9UcGhjjZAqZL54Sv34IOaSTdvwPj_u_RiUGT7gQuBqadbySK2eIW2kKyiPLBAZEWNsZWFuYnJvd3Npbmcub3JnES9kb2gvYWR1bHQtZmlsdGVy
-sdns://AgMAAAAAAAAADzE4NS4yMjguMTY4LjE2OKD5_zfwLmMstzhwJcB-V5CKPTcbfJXYzdA5DeIx7ZQ6EqArKNAFzdZiWdsRGGXqF8u2CzyPVHBoY42QKmS-eEr9-CDmkk3b8D4_7v0YlBk-4ELgamnW8kitniFtpCsojywQGRFjbGVhbmJyb3dzaW5nLm9yZxEvZG9oL2FkdWx0LWZpbHRlcg

 ## cleanbrowsing-family

-Blocks access to all adult, pornographic and explicit sites.
+Blocks access to adult, pornographic and explicit sites.
 It also blocks proxy and VPN domains that are used to bypass the filters.
 Mixed content sites (like Reddit) are also blocked.
 Google, Bing and Youtube are set to the Safe Mode.